 Si K—— mabilis lang natapos, Ikaw ang tagal.
 Siyempre nagugutom ang tao.

 That comparison comment was incredibly crude, and the only thing they have implied was I was incompetent.
-But let me go back to my point that if the script were flawless, I wouldn’t have taken so long.
-How do I know?
-Well, I trust not in myself, but in the talent He has entrusted to me: Yahweh bestows nothing short of excellence.
+But let me go back to my point that if the script were flawless, would I have taken as long?

 - “If only you were honest about the script…”

 That’s word-for-word, and it was the most appalling.

 What honesty?
 When did I lie about the script?
 I was very polite to them regarding it, mindful of how the writer (whose identity was not revealed to me, by the way) would handle my corrections.
 They had given me permission to revamp the script.

 Miss I– went on to say that I should have sent the altered script that very morning.
 Would it have mattered?
 Would it have changed their minds about my not using g-d?
 Wouldn’t it still be a reason to fire me?

 Let’s pretend for a moment that I was this sloppy program host – pretend that it was entirely my fault why the first shoot was such a mess.
 The question would be: why didn’t they give me a “second chance”?
 Where then is the grace and mercy as expected of Believers?
 Why were they so easily eager to dismiss me?